-- 12.4.1 The payment that will be determined by each Party requires to be agreed in advance of the start of the financial year.
-Each Party agrees that the baseline payment to the IJB for delegated functions will be formally advised to the IJB and the other Party by 28th February each year. - 12.4.2 In subsequent years, the Chief Officer and the Chief Finance Officer of the IJB will develop a case for the Integrated Budget based on the Strategic Plan and present it to the Council and NHS Grampian for consideration as part of the annual budget setting process, in accordance with the timescales contained therein.
-The case should be evidence based with full transparency on its assumptions and analysis of changes, covering factors such as activity changes, cost inflation,
+- 12.3.1 The payment that will be determined by each Party requires to be agreed in advance of the start of the financial year.
+Each Party agrees that the baseline payment to the IJB for delegated functions will be formally advised to the IJB and the other Party by 28th February each year. - 12.3.2 In subsequent years, the Chief Officer and the Chief Finance Officer of the IJB will develop a case for the Integrated Budget based on the Strategic Plan and present it to the Council and NHS Grampian for consideration as part of the annual budget setting process, in accordance with the timescales contained therein.
+The case should be evidence based with full transparency on its assumptions and analysis of changes, covering factors such as activity changes, cost inflation, efficiencies, legal requirements, transfers to / from the "set aside" budget for hospital services and equity of resource allocation.

-- efficiencies, legal requirements, transfers to / from the "set aside" budget for hospital services and equity of resource allocation. - 12.4.3 The final payment into the IJB will be agreed by the Parties in accordance with their own processes for budget setting. - 12.4.4 The IJB will approve and provide direction to the Parties by 31st March each year regarding the functions that are being directed, how they are to be delivered and the resources to be used in delivery.
+- 12.3.3The final payment into the IJB will be agreed by the Parties in accordance with their own processes for budget setting. - 12.3.4 Assuming 12.3.1 is complied with, the IJB will approve and provide direction to the Parties by 31st March each year regarding the functions that are being directed, how they are to be delivered and the resources to be used in delivery.

-12.5 Method for determining the amount set aside for hospital services
+12.4 Method for determining the amount set aside for hospital services